Fun School

 Fun School is a series of educational packages developed and published in the United Kingdom by Europress Software, initially as Database Educational Software.
 The original Fun School titles were sold mostly by mail order via off-the-page adverts in the magazines owned by Database Publications.
 A decision was made to create a new set of programs, call the range Fun School 2, and package them more professionally so they could be sold in computer stores around the UK.
-Every game comes as a set of three versions, each version set to cater for a specific age range.
+Every game comes as a set of three versions, each for a specific age range.

-Fun School 1
+Fun School

-Fun School 1 is the first set of educational games, created in 1984 by Database Educational Software for the Acorn Electron and BBC Micro computers.
+Fun School is the first set of educational games, created in 1984 by Database Educational Software for the Acorn Electron and BBC Micro computers.
 The three individual games catered for children aged under 6 years, between 6 and 8 years and over 8 years respectively.
 They also include five children's nursery rhymes.
 The products were tested in classrooms and were educationally approved.